-The following troubleshooting guide is meant to provide prioritized suggestions for the improvement of issues seen in plastic parts and their processing.
+The following troubleshooting guide (Figure 10.1) is meant to provide prioritized suggestions for the improvement of some common issues seen in plastic parts and their processing.
 Please identify the column of the issue of concern and read down to each row of the suggested remedies in numerical order.
-It is often more practical to explore the sensitivity of a processing parameter like pack time first, before exploring a more time consuming and costly change in gate size, for example.
+For example, it is often more practical to explore the sensitivity of a processing parameter like pack time first, before exploring a more time consuming and costly change in gate size.